 Having your First Aid course covered is also a huge bonus.
 I personally hadn’t completed First Aid for ages as the onus in the fitness industry was put on the facilities to make sure they have First Aid trained staff in the building at all times.

 Over and above this, you also get your annual British Cycling membership gifted to you which means you can use the discounts available and most importantly, as long as you follow procedure, you are covered legally / insured for leading your rides.

-In addition to your First Aid kit (which is yet to be confirmed) once you have lead your first ride, you get sent your Breeze Champion kit comprising of a jersey and rain jacket.
+In addition to your First Aid kit (which is yet to be confirmed) once you have lead your first ride, you get sent your Breeze Champion kit, which since 2022 I believe comprises of a gilet.
 Wearing the kit is optional but it’s a fab little perk none the less.

 Travel expenses (reasonable ones) are also covered; I think it’s something like up to 20 miles from your home will be reimbursed.
 I’m sure I won’t use this often, unless I’m assisting on someone else’s ride as I will try to start my rides within cycling distance of home.